lkesteloot/distray/README.md

 executable bits set, and this cannot be done through the copying mechanism.

-By default there is no access control, and if anyone knows that you're running a proxy, they can connect to it and control your workers.
-Use a password (specified with the `--password` flag) to limit who can connect to proxies or to the controller.

 In the usage below, `ENDPOINT` parameters are specified as `HOSTNAME:PORT`, or just `HOSTNAME` to use the default port.
 The default hostname is always localhost.